-- a.
+a.
 Availability of Additional Dispute Resolution Process.
 Indicate whether the State operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
+Select one:

-Select one: No. This Appendix does not apply - b.
+No. This Appendix does not apply Yes.
+The State operates an additional dispute resolution process b.
 Description of Additional Dispute Resolution Process.
 Describe the additional dispute resolution process, including: (a) the State agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.